PackTalk is a blog for the Healthcare Packaging Industry

 The Quest for Sustainability

 I don’t eat meat every day of the week, but when I do buy meat, I check to see where it originated.
 When it is local in origin, I am more likely to buy it.
 I avoid going to the greengrocer for produce during January.
 If I find salsify, I won’t buy it outside of salsify season.
 I spend more money on my jeans than I used to, as I now buy a local brand.
-My point in sharing my shopping habits is simple: I try to think before I buy, and I try to be conscious about what effect my purchase has on the environment, when it is possible.
+My point in sharing my shopping habits is simple: I try to think before I buy, and I try to be conscious about what effect my purchase has on the environment when it is possible.

 When I visit MDMs or pharmaceutical companies (because that is what I do!), a key topic on the 2020 agenda is sustainability.
 This has changed significantly compared to just a couple of years ago.
 At the beginning of my career, around 12 years ago, the main topic of discussion was patient safety and how the packaging material would add to the functionality of the device.
 After a while, some focus shifted towards cost competitiveness.
 I still believe that patient safety remains topic number one, which is a good thing.